CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 _ = test-identical (2 +ℕ 3) 5
 ```

-Remember that you can test any piece of code yourself by typing "C-c
+Remember that you can test any piece of code yourself by typing `C-c
-C-n" and then `2 +ℕ 3`, say.
+C-n` and then `2 +ℕ 3`, say.

 Here we have chosen to split into cases on the left side and leave the
 right side alone, but we could equally well split into cases on the